British Airways flight held at Paris airport over security concern

+"Aircraft has been deemed absolutely safe.
+Authorities are satisfied with the search.
+We will continue on to London Heathrow," he tweeted.

+While passengers waited on the tarmac, security personnel conducted bag searches while sniffer dogs checked the aircraft, according to Anderson.

-James Anderson, 20, who was aboard the flight, posted pictures and video to social media showing passengers evacuating the aircraft with police and fire vehicles on the scene.
+Anderson posted pictures and video on social media showing passengers evacuating the aircraft with police and fire vehicles nearby.

 "On British Airways Flight BA0303, currently being held on tarmac at Paris due to security threat, surrounded by police and fire vehicles," Anderson wrote.